RaumTheFool/SUNNFOLK-NOMIC/RULESET 1.md

 A Card's number is 1 higher than the preceding card and the lowest is 1.
 No two Cards have the same name.

+Players cannot gain more Cards if they have reached their max hand size All players have a max hand size of 5.

 ### 6. PLAYS AND HANDS